roburrq/php-lab-one/README.md

 To be able run our server side applications (`PHP` as the server side language and `MySQL` as the database), we need a local [Web Server](https://en.wikipedia.org/wiki/Web_server) to run our PHP applications.

-We have several options to achieve this:
+There are several options for us to achieve this:

 #### Local dev